Darkle/pipenv-win-batch-scripts/readme.md

 ### prun

-prun is just a shortcut for `pipenv run`
+prun is a batch script for windows.
+It is just an alias for `pipenv run`.

 Instructions: